khizraghaffarkk/DevOps-Project-Work/task3/ReadMe.md

 ## Project Overview
 This repository contains Kubernetes deployment and service configurations to set up a monitoring stack.
 The main components involved are:

-**Prometheus:** Used to scrape and store time-series data.
+- **Prometheus:** Used to scrape and store time-series data.
-**Grafana:** Visualizes the data stored in Prometheus.
+- **Grafana:** Visualizes the data stored in Prometheus.
-**Mosquitto Exporter:** Exports metrics from Mosquitto broker.
+- **Mosquitto Exporter:** Exports metrics from Mosquitto broker.
-**Node Exporter:** Exports hardware and OS metrics for monitoring system resources.
+- **Node Exporter:** Exports hardware and OS metrics for monitoring system resources.

-The deployment files are organized as follows:

-**exporter.yaml:** Defines the deployment and service for Mosquitto exporter.

-**node-exporter.yaml:** Contains the deployment and service for Node exporter.

-**prometheus-grafana.yaml:** Configures Prometheus and Grafana deployments along with necessary credentials, scraping rules, and configurations for monitoring.

 ## Files in the Repository
 **exporter.yaml**